-No General Manager has been appointed to Unitronics Management; Mr. Haim Shani, who also serves as CEO of the Company and Chairman of its Board of Directors, serves in practice as the Chairman of the Board of Directors of Unitronics Management.
+No General Manager has been appointed to Unitronics Management; Mr. Haim Shani, who also serves as CEO and a Director of the Company, serves in practice as the Chairman of the Board of Directors of Unitronics Management.

 1.22.1.9 Profit/(loss) of Unitronics Management